Fink’s Taxonomy Verbs

 Fink’s Taxonomy Verbs for Learning Outcomes

 Learning outcomes should be formulated with verbs that are specific to clearly indicate what learners will do.
 Below is a list of verbs linked to specific learning behaviors Fink addresses.
-These verbs can be used in writing or outcomes.
+These verbs can be used in writing learning objectives or outcomes.

 Foundational Knowledge